utkarshshrivastawa/Zomato_Dashboard/README.md

 # Zomato Data-Driven Dashboard

 ### This project showcases a comprehensive data dashboard for Zomato, visualizing key metrics like sales, user engagement, and city performance.
 The dashboard provides insights into dining trends, user behavior, and urban dynamics based on real-world data.
-It's built using [mention any tools or technologies used, e.g., Power BI, Tableau, etc.], and serves as a powerful tool for understanding the factors driving Zomato's success.
+It's built using Power BI and serves as a powerful tool for understanding the factors driving Zomato's success.

 ## Key Features: